dantasse/scrape_social_media_in_area/README.txt

 and it'll listen to the Twitter streaming endpoint for a small bounding box around that city (defined beforehand).

+scrape_instagram_in_area.py: the same, but for instagram.
+But limited to Pittsburgh, so far.

 notify_if_broken.py: sends an email if no data has been added to each table in the database in 24 hours. (run via cron.)